DimensionDev/Mask-Docs/docs/FAQ.md

 npx gulp i18n-codegen
 ```

-## How to fix ERR_PNPM_FETCH_401?
+## How to fix `ERR_PNPM_FETCH_401`?

-It happens while installing @dimensiondev packages from GitHub package.
+It happens while installing [`@dimensiondev/*` packages](https://github.com/orgs/DimensionDev/packages) from GitHub package.
 To resolve this we need to [create a GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and add it in the `.npmrc` file.

 **Remember to enable the **read:packages** permission for the access token.**